-Chris actively defends matters in jurisdictions throughout New Jersey and New York.
+Chris actively defends matters for a variety of clients from individuals to small business people to medium sized and large insurance companies throughout New Jersey and New York.
 His practice includes matters involving premises liability, product liability, amusements, sports and recreation, construction accidents, automobile, condominium/community association law and dram shop/liquor liability.
 Chris defends professional malpractice matters brought against lawyers, real estate professionals, insurance agents and brokers, appraisers, architects and engineers.
-He also has also defended a wide range of employment matters including the defense of gender and race claims.
-Chris works with a variety of clients from individuals to small business people to medium sized and large insurance companies.
+He has also defended a wide range of employment matters including the defense of gender and race claims.

 In his career, Chris has defended product liability lawsuits brought against one of the nation's largest crane manufactures and freezer manufacturers.
 His representation extends to some the nation's largest insurance companies as well as a large brokerage firm.

 Chris received his juris doctor from Widener University School of Law and a Bachelor of Science from the University of Pittsburgh.
 He is admitted to practice in New Jersey and New York.